cgwire/kitsu/README.md

 ## About authors

-Kitsu is written by CG Wire, a company based in France.
-We help small to mid-sized CG studios manage their productions and build pipelines efficiently.
+Kitsu is written by CGWire, a company based in France.
+We help teams of animation studios to collaborate better.
+We provide tools to more than 50 studios spread all around the world.

-We apply software craftsmanship principles as much as possible.
-We love coding and consider strong qualities and good developer experience to matter a lot.
+On the technical side, we apply software craftmanship principles as much as possible.
+We love coding and consider that strong quality and good developer experience matter a lot.
-Our extensive experience allows studios to get better at managing production and doing software.
-They can focus more on the artistic work.

 Visit [cg-wire.com](https://cg-wire.com) for more information.